 A basic drawback of GAs, compared with greedy heuristics, is speed.
-In order to evolve 500 decision trees for 500 generations with 25% generation gap we have to create and test 62875 decision trees.
-Although those trees are cheap to create and use, the time burden is substantially bigger than that of other heuristics.
-A potentially fruitful idea is in the making for the near future regarding this issue.
+In order to evolve 200 decision trees for 200 generations with 25% generation gap we have to create and test 10150 decision trees.
+Although those trees are cheap to create and use, the time burden is substantially bigger than that of other heuristics (like information gain).
+Two potentially fruitful ideas are in the making for the near future regarding this issue.

-This idea is based on the fact that the crossover/mutation operators change the tree from a node downwards.
-Instead of classifying every instance using the changed tree we can classify only the instances that belong to the changednode's subtree.
+The first is based on the fact that the control problem (a major issue when the knowledge is represented with rules) is implicitly solved in decision trees.
+The crossover/mutation operators change the tree from a node downwards.
+Instead of classifying every instance using the changed tree (in order to assign it some score), we can classify only the instances that belong to the changed-node's subtree.
 That can result in substantial timesavings when the crossover is near the tree's fringe.
 The extra burden is additional structures that keep track of every instance passing from some node, together with node statistics (how many instances pass from it, how many of them were correctly classified).
 Appendix A presents an estimation on the average percent of instances that may have to be re-classified using this technique compared to 100% of the original algorithm; it shows a more than significant decrease in the expected number of added classifications.